Leverage Social Media as a Key Channel for Communicating to Customers in a New Era

 Before You Start

-An obvious internal audience to target when thinking about leveraging social in your channel planning is your
+An obvious internal audience to target when thinking about leveraging social in your channel planning is your sales team

 .
 They are your gateway to customers, and with the shift the pandemic has caused in terms of interaction, now is the time to get started.
 Education will be key.